-While I was practicing with one of my tennis friends, he showed his frustration for not being able to control his racquet – due to the humid air his grips would become easily slippery while playing.
+While I was practicing with one of my tennis friends, he showed his frustration for not being able to control his racquet – due to the humid air, his grip would easily become slippery while playing.

 He asked me what should he do about it…

-Not only did I share with him my personal ways to keep the racquet grip dry but I thought it would be a good idea to ask some other tennis friends too and find their secrets in this regard.
-So here are some of the practical ways to keep the hands dry while playing tennis (warning: some of these you might find disgusting or unhealthy 🙂
+Not only did I share with him my personal ways to keep the racquet grip dry, but I thought it would be a good idea to ask some other tennis friends too, and find their secrets in this regard.
+So here are some of the practical ways to keep your hands dry while playing tennis (warning: some of these you might find disgusting or unhealthy 🙂

 Before the match:

 – Consume salty foods (stay away from junk foods like french fries or chips).
 I once saw a friend of mine eating from a bag of pretzels before a tennis match; he said it helped him to not sweat too much during the match.

 I would not recommend that and never tried it.
 Find some other sources of foods that contain sodium like vegetables or chicken broth.

 – Get a fresh new grip or overgrip.

 – Use special cream that keeps hands dry (you can find them on the internet or local tennis shop).